DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 - Data Structure: 100.0%

-2. **Qualtiy Check**:
+2. **Quality Check**:
-   - Use evaluate_quality to check the similarties of the synthetic and real data.
+   - Use evaluate_quality to check the similarities of the synthetic and real data.
    - Column shapes show the similarity statistically between the synthetic and real data for one column.
-   - Column Pair Trends show the similarity statiscially between two columns for both data.
+   - Column Pair Trends show the similarity statistically between two columns for both data.

 ```python
 quality_report = evaluate_quality(